sinclairzx81/sidewinder/libs/client/readme.md

 ## Overview

-This package contains the WebClient (Http) and WebSocketClient (Ws) client types used to connect to Sidewinder services.
-This package is designed to operate in both Node and Browser environments.
-For consuming Sidewinder services outside of JavaScript environments see the `Protocol` section below.
+This package contains the WebClient and WebSocketClient client types to connect to WebService and WebSocketService services respectively.
+This package can be used in both Node and Browser environments.
+For consuming Sidewinder service in other languages see the [Protocol](#Protocol) section below.

 ## Contents